trakru/date-table/readme.md

 Columns are as follows:

-Column Name | Data Type | Description timestampID | smallint | Primary Key.
-Each row represents 5 minute chunks of time CALDATE | date | calendar date 2020-01-01
+Column Name | Data Type | Description timestampID | timestamp | Primary Key.
+Each row represents 5 minute chunks of time timstampfloor | timestamp | floor value of timestamp (to the start of the hour) CALDATE | date | calendar date 2020-01-01
 CALHOUR | smallint | hour of day
 DAY | CHAR(3) | day of week (MO, TU etc)